opengauss-mirror/Plugin/contrib/orafce/doc/sql_migration/sql_migration04.md

 #### 4.1.2 PARTITION Clause in a SELECT Statement

-Before a PARTITION clause in a SELECT statement can be migrated, the Oracle database partition must have been converted to child tables for PostgreSQL.
+Before a PARTITION clause in a SELECT statement can be migrated, the Oracle database partition must have been converted to child tables for OpenGauss.

 **Description**